ibisba/knowledgebook/pages/access/tans_hub.md

   The project steps will be documented in a spreadsheet The project steps will specify, / reference the protocol - which includes the inputs and outputs

-### What exactly will the TNAs provide to the Hub?
+### What Exactly Will the TNAs Provide to the Hub?
 * Data/information is added to the HUB while the project is ongoing.
 This involves the Hub representative
 * Data can include:
    * Protocols